iamcal/homespring.js/README.md

 The source of the program must be passed when creating a new program object.
 The source is tokenized at the river-system built at this time.
-Exceptions are thrown for invalid source.
-The optional `options` argument should contain a hash of possible options:
+Exceptions are thrown for invalid programs.
+The optional `options` argument must contain a hash of possible options:

   * `strictMode` (bool) : controls whether programs can traverse beyond their root (default: false).
   * `traceTicks` (cool) : controls whether certain debug output is shown, such as start and end of each tick (default: false).